mozilla-l10n/documentation/products/mozilla_org/test_mozilla_org.md

 ### Linguistic Testing
 * Translation quality in context
-* Grammatically correct in context
+* Grammar correctness in context
-* Check for truncation: button text remains inside the button
+* Truncation: button text should remain inside the button
 * Header line break wraps at proper place
 * Text not overlapping graphic
-* Terminology is consistent with product, and between web pages
+* Terminology consistent with product, and among web pages
 * Brand names remain in English
 * Product names comply to Mozilla guideline and adhere to what the community has agreed to
 * No corrupted characters